Infrasity-Labs/memclaw-long-run-fleet/README.md

 - Node.js 18+
 - OpenClaw CLI: `npm install -g openclaw@latest`
-- A MemClaw account — [memclaw.net](https://memclaw.net) (free tier available) or self-hosted via Docker
+- A MemClaw account: [memclaw.net](https://memclaw.net) (free tier available) or self-hosted via Docker
 - An AISA API key from [aisa.one](https://aisa.one) (used to access DeepSeek-v3)

 ---